MAD24P03Team3/P03Team3/README.md

  - Show user's the direction instructions for navigating in a recyclerView

 ## Chan Man Lock Jake
-   - Google Maps API integrated to find nearest BYOB businesses near them
-   - Upload images to firestore
+   - Biometric Authentication
 ## DingXuan Liang
    - Search functionality  based on a pattern (e.g. asa result: asai)
+   - Recomended item algoritm using tensorflow
 ## Joey
-  - Log In using 2FA
+  - Verification of email and OTP